Gregg Jefferies

-Gregory Scott Jefferies (born August 1, 1967) is a retired infielder/outfielder in Major League Baseball who had a 14-year career from 1987 to 2000.
+Gregory Scott Jefferies (born August 1, 1967) is an American former infielder/outfielder in Major League Baseball who had a 14-year career from 1987 to 2000.
+He played for six MLB teams, primarily the New York Mets and Philadelphia Phillies.
 He was a highly touted prospect who became the first two-time winner of the Baseball America Minor League Player of the Year Award.
 In 2017, Baseball America called him their most highly regarded prospect until Andruw Jones.
 He went on to become a two-time All-Star.

 Early life

-Jefferies was born in Burlingame, California, to Rich and Joan Jefferies.
-Rich, the baseball coach at Parkside Junior High School in San Bruno, California, developed Jefferies as a baseball player by pushing him through an intense workout eight hours per day, six days per week which involved, among other things, swinging a baseball bat underwater.
+Jefferies was born in Burlingame, California.
+His father, the baseball coach at Parkside Junior High School in San Bruno, California, developed Jefferies as a baseball player by pushing him through an intense workout eight hours per day, six days per week, which involved, among other things, swinging a baseball bat underwater.
 Jefferies attended Junípero Serra High School in San Mateo, California, where he played baseball and football.
-While he was in high school, his brother, Dean, was playing baseball at the University of San Francisco.
+While he was in high school, his brother played baseball at the University of San Francisco.
 Jefferies initially committed to play both college baseball and football at Cal State Fullerton after high school.

 Professional career

 Draft and minor leagues

-Drafted by the New York Mets out of Junípero Serra High School in the first round of the 1985 amateur draft (#20 overall), Jefferies hit .331 in his first year in the minor leagues, moving from Kingsport of the Appalachian League (rookie) to Jackson of the Texas League (AA) in two years.
+The New York Mets drafted Jefferies out of high school in the first round, with the 20th selection of the 1985 MLB draft.
+Jefferies hit .331 in his first year in the minor leagues, moving from Kingsport of the Appalachian League (rookie) to Jackson of the Texas League (AA) in two years.
 He was named Baseball Americas Minor League Player of the Year for both 1986 and 1987, becoming the first player to receive that distinction in consecutive years.